-- Security and terrorism in Central Asia – Maria Raquel Freire and Bernardo Teles Fazendeiro (University of Coimbra)
+- Central Asia and International Security: The use and abuse of the concept of Terrorism Serve? – Maria Raquel Freire and Bernardo Teles Fazendeiro (University of Coimbra)

-- Environment in Central Asia – Natalie Koch (Maxwell Syracuse Univ., i.c.w.
+- Environmental Geopolitics in Central Asia – Natalie Koch (Maxwell Syracuse Univ., i.c.w.
 Ghent University)

-- Urbanization and rural-urban dynamics in Central Asia – Abel Polese (Dublin City University) i.c.w.
-Suzanne Harris-Brandts (MIT)
+- Urbanization and rural-urban dynamics in Central Asia – Suzanne Harris-Brandts (MIT)

-Face-to-face consultations between students and CAS researchers according to discipline/expertise to consult their MA/PhD research agenda or dissertation topic.
+A Face-to-face consultations between every student and a panel of CAS researchers according to discipline/expertise to consult their MA/PhD dissertation topic or other research agenda.

-4 Lectures/workshops on career advice by non-academic experts on the needs and opportunities of the labor market for CAS alumni.
+2 Lectures/workshops on career advice by (non-)academic experts on the needs and opportunities of the labor market for CAS alumni.

-2-3 workshops/ Round Tables for CAS students on generic/soft skills and competences like fieldwork, publishing, and finding funding.
+2 workshops / Round Tables for CAS students on generic/soft skills and competences like finding funding, how to publish and on fieldwork.